 In my Master graduation project I worked as an intern for the Rathenau Institute.
 I investigated the integration of design for debate and technology assessment.
-Technology assessment is a research field where the impact of technology on society is studied and communicated.
-Design for debate is an approach where design is deployed to ask questions about facts or values.
 I explored these topics in the context of the Nano supermarket and at the Rathenau Institute.
-The Nano supermarket is a design for debate exhibition about nanotechnology with future nanotech products that can be on the market within 10 years.
-The Rathenau Institute investigates the impact of technology on society and is commissioned by the Dutch government to broaden the debate about new technologies.

-For the Nano supermarket I designed the Nano World map as a product that was sold at the exhibition and communicates that nanotechnology is not just a trend in material science but has a much larger impact.
-I investigated more than hundred speculative, emerging, and established products and mapped them in an imaginative world map with ‘markets’ as countries, ‘issues’ as mountains, and ‘fundamental concepts’ as seas.
+For the Nano supermarket I designed the Nano World map that was sold at the exhibition and communicates that nanotechnology is not just a trend in material science but has a much larger impact.
+I explored more than hundred speculative, emerging, and established products and mapped them in an imaginative world map with ‘markets’ as countries, ‘issues’ as mountains, and ‘fundamental concepts’ as seas.

-I designed a graphic template for a slideshow presentation at the Making Perfect Life conference at the European Parliament in Brussels that was organized by the Rathenau Institute.
-The graphics communicate the ‘new technology wave’ which is a title for the current technological developments that are happening.
+For the Rathenau Institute I designed a graphic template for a slideshow presentation at the Making Perfect Life conference at the European Parliament in Brussels.
+The graphics communicate the ‘new technology wave’ which describes current technological developments.
 These developments were reviewed through two mega-trends (‘biology becoming technology’ and ‘technology becoming biology’) in the Making Perfect Life project by the Rathenau Institute.
-The ‘new technology wave’ was further used to design an interactive version of the graphics and develop a design for debate.
+The ‘new technology wave’ was further used to design an interactive version of the graphics and develop a speculative product to stimulate debate.